Col Charles E. Dudik

 From July 2017 to June 2019, Colonel Dudik served as the Coalition Capability Demonstration and Assessment (Bold Quest) Air Operations Director within the Joint Fires Division in Norfolk, VA.
 In July 2019, he transferred to I Marine Expeditionary Force (I MEF) aboard Camp Pendleton, CA, where he served as the G-3 Air Officer.

 Colonel Dudik holds a Political Science degree from the U.S. Naval Academy, is a graduate of the Marine Corps Command and Staff College and the Eisenhower School for National Security and Resource Strategy, and holds two Masters Degrees.
 He has accumulated nearly 3,000 flight hours, primarily in the EA-6B Prowler, and has held every major NFO flight-leadership and instructor qualification attainable in the Prowler.
 His personal decorations include the Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal Strike/Flight with Combat “V”, Marine Corps Commendation Medal, Joint Service Achievement Medal, and the Navy and Marine Corps Achievement Medal.

-Col Suggs is accompanied by his wife and two children and is now currently the commanding officer of Marine Corps Air Station Yuma in Arizona.
-Col Suggs took command of the station in June of 2017.
+Colonel Dudik and his wife, Melanie, have two children (Stella – 4; Ruby – 20 months) and is now currently the commanding officer of Marine Corps Air Station Yuma in Arizona.
+Col Dudik took command of the station in July of 2020.